-The board usually meets on the second to the last Monday of each month at 6:00 p.m.
+The board usually meets on the second to the last Monday at 6:00 pm.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted at the Administration Building and on the District's website www.sharylandisd.org at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and at the Administration Building at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.

 All meetings are open to the public.
 In certain circumstances, Texas law permits the board to go into a closed session from which the public and others are excluded.
-Closed sessions may occur for such things as discussing prospective gifts or donations, real-property acquisition, certain personnel matters including employee complaints, security matters, student discipline, or consulting with attorneys regarding pending litigation.
+Closed session may occur for such things as discussing prospective gifts or donations, real-property acquisition, certain personnel matters including employee complaints, security matters, student discipline, or consulting with attorneys regarding pending litigation.